-Xavier University complies with Ohio law in recognizing orders of protection and encourages any person who obtains an order of protection from any U.S. state to provide a copy to XUPD and the Office of the Title IX and Interpersonal Violence Response Coordinator.
+Xavier University complies with Ohio law in recognizing orders of protection and encourages any person who obtains an order of protection from any U.S. state to provide a copy to XUPD and the Title IX Office.
 A complainant may then meet with XUPD to develop a Safety Action Plan, which is a plan for XUPD and the victim to reduce the risk of harm while on campus or coming and going from campus.
 This plan may include, but is not limited to: escorts, providing a temporary cell phone, changing classroom location, supervisor, work location, or allowing a student to complete assignments from home.
 The University cannot apply for a legal order of protection for the victim from the applicable jurisdiction(s).
 The victim is required to apply directly for these services.